 \section{Introduction}

 Online marketplaces offer very large number of products described by a large number of features.
 This contextual information creates differentiation among products and also affects the willingness-to-pay of buyers.
 To provide more context, let us consider the Airbnb platform: the products sold in this market are ``stays."
-In booking a stay, the user first selects the destination city, dates of visit, type of place (entire place, 1 bedroom, shared room, etc) and hence narrows down her choice to a so-called \emph{consideration set}.
+In booking a stay, the customer first selects the destination city, dates of visit, type of place (entire place, 1 bedroom, shared room, etc) and hence narrows down her choice to a so-called \emph{consideration set}.
 The platform then sets the prices for the products in the consideration set.
 Notably, the products here are highly differentiable.
-Each product can be described by a high-dimensional feature vector that encodes its properties, such as space, amenities, walking score, house rules, reviews of previous tenants, etc. We study a model where the platform aims to maximize its cumulative revenue.
+Each product can be described by a high-dimensional feature vector that encodes its properties, such as space, amenities, walking score, house rules, reviews of previous tenants, and so on.
+We study a model where the platform aims to maximize its cumulative revenue.

-In setting prices, there is a clear tradeoff: A high price may drive the user away (decreases the likelihood of a sale) and hence hurts the revenue.
-A low price, on the other hand encourages the user to purchase the product; however, it results in a smaller revenue from that sell.
-Therefore, in order for the seller to maximize its revenue, it must try to learn the purchase behavior of the users.
-Through interactions with users and observing their purchasing decisions, the seller can learn how users weigh different features in their purchasing decisions.
+In setting prices, there is a clear tradeoff: A high price may drive the customer away (decreases the likelihood of a sale) and hence hurts the revenue.
+A low price, on the other hand encourages the customer to purchase the product; however, it results in a smaller revenue from that sell.
+Therefore, in order for the seller to maximize her revenue, she needs to learn the purchase behavior of the customers through interactions with them and observing their purchasing decisions.
+Namely, the seller should learn how customers weigh different features in their purchasing decisions.

-In this work, we study a setting where the utility from buying a product is a function of the product features and its price.
-Let $u({\theta}_0,\gamma_0,\tx,p)$ be the utility obtained from buying a product with feature vector ${\tx}$, at price $p$ where the parameter vectors ${\theta}_0$ and $\gamma_0$, in $\reals^d$, represent the users' purchase behavior.
-Namely, $\theta_0$ captures the contribution of each feature to the user's valuations of the products and $\gamma_0$ captures the sensitivity of the utility to the price.
-We focus on utility model:
+In this work, we study a setting where the utility from buying a product is a function of the product features and its price. \if false Let $u({\theta}_0,\gamma_0,x,p)$ be the utility obtained from buying a product with feature vector ${x}$, at price $p$ where the parameter vectors ${\theta}_0$ and $\gamma_0$, in $\reals^d$, represent the customer's purchase behavior.
+Namely, $\theta_0$ captures the contribution of each feature to the customer's valuations of the products and $\gamma_0$ captures the sensitivity of the utility to the price.
+We focus on the utility model: